Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 The main things to remember are:
 - We have our primitive types that represent binary data.
 There's a lot of choice here, but that's a good thing!
 - We can represent more complex types with compound types
-- We can "fill in the blank" type using generics
+- We can do the type equivalent "fill in the blank" using generics
 - We talked a bit about two of the most common generics
   - Option (representing something or nothing)
   - and Result (representing a successful value or an error)

-In the next video we're going to talk about controlling the flow of our program with branches and loops as well as pattern matching which and expressions, two of my favourite features of this language!
+In the next video we're going to talk about controlling the flow of our program with branches and loops as well as pattern matching and expressions, two of my favourite features of this language!

 If that interests you, don't forget to like and subscribe